johnsmushie/kafkaec2setup/README.md

 ```
 mkdir ~/logs
 ```
-You should have folders as shown on screen-shot below

 * Create a Downloads folder where you are going to download the kafka binary to

 ```